MrTharuwa/Aluthtest/README.md

 ## First, Obtain a Session 🔐

-Visit the [Hacxk-MD Session Provider(NOT AVAILABLE RIGHT NOW!)](https://github.com/hacxk/Hacxk-MD) and scan the QR code or enter the pairing code.
+Visit the [JUST HOST THIS AND GO TO YOUR HOSTING PROVIDER SENDING URL)](https://github.com/hacxk/Hacxk-MD) and scan the QR code or enter the pairing code.
 Once completed, the session file will be sent to your paired WhatsApp number.
 Retrieve that session file.

 > [!CAUTION]
 >